Do you want to perform an SEO audit of your WordPress website so you can improve your organic search engine rankings and

 What Is an SEO Audit?

 Optimizing your WordPress website for search engines is important for attracting more visitors and growing your audience.
-However, many business owners don’t know if their SEO strategy is working or not.
+However, many business owners don’t know if their technical SEO strategy is working or not.

 This is where an SEO audit comes in handy.
 It is a process of finding out if your website is properly optimized to rank better in search results.